Nigel2392/go-django-queries/README.md

 `GetOrCreate` is the only queryset function that will execute, and not return a Query[T] object.

 It will always return the (retrieved or created) object and an error.

+If the object is created and the model adheres to `models.Saver`, the model's Save method will be called,
+this can be skipped by calling the queryset's `.ExplicitSave()` method - this way it will always update through the queryset.

 ```go
 todo := &Todo{ Title: "Unique task" }